gauntface/web-push-book/src/_content/chapter-01/02-how-push-works.md

 When the push service does deliver a message, the browser will receive the message, decrypt any data and dispatch a `push` event in your service worker.

 A [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is a "special" JavaScript file.
 The browser can execute this JavaScript without your page being open.
 It can even execute this JavaScript when the browser is closed.
-A service worker also has API's, like push, that aren't available in the web page (i.e. API's that aren't available out of a service worker script).
+A service worker also has APIs, like push, that aren't available in the web page (i.e. APIs that aren't available out of a service worker script).

 It's inside the service worker's 'push' event that you can perform any background tasks.
 You can make analytics calls, cache pages offline and show notifications.